-1. In the first step of the installer, choose the Windows Azure project option, which will create a web application suitable for deployment to the Windows Azure platform.
-The appropriate .NET Framework version will be set automatically.
+2. In Step 1 of the installer, choose the Windows Azure project option, which will create a web application suitable for deployment to the Windows Azure platform.
+You are allowed to choose .NET Framework 4.0 or 4.5 for the installation of Windows Azure project.